wp-plugins/diarypress/readme.txt

 = 4.0 =
 * Now displays a title in the browser
 * Technical change to return HTTP code 200.
 This stops monitoring systems thinking a internal server error has occurred
-* Taken advantage of improvements in wordpress core
+* Taken advantage of improvements in Wordpress core
 = 3.1 =
 * Slight code tweak
 = 3.0 =
-* Updated to be fully compatible with wordpress 3.0 and above
+* Updated to be fully compatible with Wordpress 3.0 and above
 * Cleaned code
 * Corrected a url typo
 * Corrected a spelling mistake